How an Abandoned House in Utah Happens and What to Do

 Peeling paint, broken windows and wild, overgrown yards are not uncommon on an abandoned home.
 Left on their own a home deteriorates quickly and the interior doesn’t fare much better over time.

-How to Sell Before Abandoning My House
+How to Sell Before Abandoning a House

 How to sell this white boarded up abandoned house